memorex386/Android-WebView-LocalWebServer/README.md

 a random subdomain of `androidplatform.net` (something like `123e4567-e89b-12d3-a456-426655440000.androidplatform.net`).
 This random subdomain is chosen once per `WebViewLocalServer`.

+Remember that a random domain means that cookies and history will not be saved for the webview on activity/app restart.

 Should using a random subdomain be inconvenient for some reason it is possible to use a fixed domain (like `androidplatform.net` or a domain you own).